gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 0.9284841721428572
 ```

 This is actually a high AUC!
-The network did a good job computing de conditional probability distributions of the data.
+The network did a good job computing the conditional probability distributions of the data.
 For instance, we can check that the probability of taking medication remains constant after conditioning on `severity` and `sex`, which is expected as we're using `df_rnd`.
 That kind of interpretability is clearly a **feature**.

 ```python
 bn_true.cpds['medication']